brucespider11/spending-insights-dashboard/README.md

 Dark mode is controlled using a `dark` class on the root HTML element, with the user’s preference saved between sessions.
 This gives the application reliable theme control and helps prevent visual flicker during page load.

 ### Vendor chunk splitting
-The Vite build separates React, Recharts, and Lucide into dedicated vendor chunks.
+The Vite build separates React, Recharts and Lucide into dedicated vendor chunks.
 This improves browser caching, so returning users only download application code that has changed instead of reloading large shared libraries.

 ---